Walter Murphy: 1982–1999: Move to behind-the-scenes roles

 Following Themes from E.T., Murphy largely ceased touring and recording studio albums of original material.
 He instead began focusing more exclusively on composing for film and television, and producing for other artists, in a more behind-the-scenes role.

 Artists that Murphy has recorded and/or produced for include Dolly Parton, Sylvester Stallone, Jennifer Warnes, Siedah Garrett, Tim Schmitt, Richie Havens, Isaac Hayes, Taj Mahal, Paul Williams, and Kenny Rankin.
 He was also a guest conductor for the Dallas Symphony Orchestra, during their successful Summer Pops series.

 In 1984, Murphy and television composer Mike Post co-produced Alabama's "Rock on the Bayou", the B-side to the band's hit single "(There's A) Fire in the Night".
 "Rock on the Bayou" was featured in the independent film The River Rat, which Post also composed the music for.

 In 1985, Murphy collaborated with Post, Rick James, and Issac Hayes on scoring music for The A-Team episode "The Heart of Rock 'N Roll".

+In 1997, Murphy composed music for the Norman Lear produced Kids' WB animated show, Channel Umptee-3.

-1999–present: Collaborations with Seth MacFarlane
+1999-present: Collaborations with Seth MacFarlane

 Since 1999, Murphy has served as one of the two main composers for the animated series Family Guy, the other being Ron Jones until the 12th season in 2014.
 He has described his scores for Family Guy as "a combination of [big-band swing and action-orchestral]."
 The song "You've Got a Lot to See", composed for the episode "Brian Wallows and Peter's Swallows", won the award for Outstanding Music and Lyrics at the 2002 Emmy Awards.
 In 2005, Murphy scored music for the offshoot album Family Guy: Live in Vegas.

 Since 2005, Murphy is one of the composers for MacFarlane's American Dad!, the other two being Joel McNeely and Ron Jones, as well as composing the series' theme song "Good Morning USA".

 From 2009 to 2013, Murphy composed music for MacFarlane's series The Cleveland Show, including the main title theme.

 In 2012, Murphy scored MacFarlane's film Ted, and received an Academy Award for Best Original Song nomination for co-writing "Everybody Needs a Best Friend" with MacFarlane.

 Murphy is also a longtime collaborator with jazz guitarist Thom Rotella, who had played on Murphy's albums A Fifth of Beethoven and Phantom of the Opera and currently performs with his Family Guy orchestra.
 In 1989, Murphy arranged the song "The Gift" on Rotella's album Home Again.
 In 2014, Murphy and Rotella wrote and recorded a four-track big band project, inspired by the Wes Montgomery and Verve-era Oliver Nelson records of the 1960s that the two of them had grown up on.
 The project was recorded in Capitol Studio A with engineer Al Schmitt, and performed by renown Los Angeles session musicians.